 1) Hourglass figure

 You can possibly pull off just about any lehenga design with aplomb.
 Ideally, you must go for a fabric that hugs your figure like a crepe or chiffon.
 We think an A-line bridal lehenga would do justice to your body.
 For the choli, a short one works best to bring attention to your trim waist.
 You have no reason to be shy in bold and bright colours like a parrot green or hot pink.

 2) Petite brides

 Are you one of those who just doesn’t seem to put on weight no matter how much you eat?
 Worried you may end up looking frail on the D day?
 Well, you couldn’t be further from the truth.
 There are stunning wedding lehengas out there for you too.
 All you must keep in mind is to choose patterns and prints that are not big and imposing.
 They will only overwhelm your frame.
 Coming to the lehenga, you need one that can add volume to your body.
-A wide flared lehenga will give you the illusion of large hips.
+A wide flared lehenga will give the illusion of large hips.
 Stay away from clingy fabrics – we’re talking about the likes of crepe and chiffon.
 Wedding lehengas made from handloom cotton/silk that stand straight are ideal for you.
 Lastly, do not be shy in blouse.
 Your midriff is definitely one of the best parts of your body – display it without any inhibition!

 Remember, it’s all about being confident and comfortable on your wedding day.
 You can’t feel beautiful if you feel conscious.
 For heavy upper bodies, a solid colour blouse with minimal embellishments does the trick beautifully (Tip: a wide neckline can make you look slender).
 Key is to choose delicate embroidery patterns on the top half; imposing motifs will only add volume.
 You could even opt for a jacket style bridal lehenga that plays the same role in concealing the upper body.
 High-waist lehengas are your best friend!

 4) The pear-shaped bride